ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 # Include the Web Story Player

-Web Stories rely on the AMP Story Player, in the form of the `<amp-story-player>` element, to embed and play stories on non-AMP sites.
+Web Stories rely on the AMP Story Player, in the form of the `<amp-story-player>` element, to integrate and play stories on non-AMP sites.
 Implement the `amp-story-player` element by including the following two scripts in the head of your document:

 `<script async src="https://cdn.ampproject.org/amp-story-player-v0.js"></script>`

 `<link href="https://cdn.ampproject.org/amp-story-player-v0.css" rel="stylesheet" type="text/css">`

 The first script imports the logic for the AMP Story Player.
 The second script sets the default styling.

 After including each script, include an `<amp-story-player>` element inside the document body.